Thom Hartmann: Talk radio career

 Many guests appear on the show expressing a variety of points of view on diverse social and political topics.
 Some guests proffer progressive views similar to Hartmann's, but more than half are conservatives, libertarians, or Ayn Rand Institute members who espouse opposing views.
 Due to his eagerness to invite people who disagree with him, vigorous discussion and debate between the host and guests usually ensues; "My goal in my conversations with conservatives is not to create a spectacle, and not to win the argument, not to prove that I'm the smartest guy in the room or that I'm a tough warrior and I can smack down people."
 For many years, Sen. Bernie Sanders (I-VT) appeared every Friday for the "Brunch with Bernie" segment.
-Other regular phone-in guests include Congressmen Mark Pocan (Mid-day with Mark) and Ro Khanna, both members of the Congressional Progressive Caucus.
+Other regular phone-in guests include Reps.
+Mark Pocan (Mid-day with Mark) and Ro Khanna, both members of the Congressional Progressive Caucus.
 Ellen Ratner of the Talk Radio News Service provides Washington commentary daily.
-Victoria Jones who is the White House correspondent for Talk Radio News Service appears occasionally, as does Ravi Batra, an economics professor at SMU.
+Victoria Jones, who is the White House correspondent for Talk Radio News Service, appears occasionally, as does Ravi Batra, an economics professor at SMU.

 Like most talk radio shows, The Thom Hartmann Program takes calls from listeners.
 When callers asked Hartmann how he was, he used to reply, "I'm great, but I'll get better."
-But after a time, callers would regularly try to elicit this response, so he's stopped replying this way routinely.
-Hartmann ends each show with the phrase, "Activism begins with you, democracy begins with you.
-Get out there, get active!
+After a time, some callers would regularly try to elicit this response, so he's stopped replying this way routinely.
+Hartmann ends each show with the phrase, "Activism begins with you; democracy begins with you.
+Get out there; get active!
 Tag, you're it!"

 Michael Harrison, publisher of radio industry trade magazine Talkers, offered this appraisal of Hartmann:

 TV program

-Hartmann hosted a one-hour daily TV show at 7 pm.
+Hartmann hosted a one-hour daily TV show at 7 p.m.
 ET Monday to Friday, The Big Picture with Thom Hartmann, which was editorially directed by his wife and was broadcast from the Washington, D.C., studios of the RT America news network.
 The show featured many conservative guests who routinely sparred with Hartmann.
 Hartmann co-produced the program with RT, who provided studio and carriage, while Hartmann retained full editorial control of his programming.
 The RT network aired the program via Dish Network, DirecTV, and on selected local-origination and public-access television cable TV channels globally.
 After hosting the program for seven years, Hartmann announced his departure as host on September 29, 2017.